-These terms and conditions (“this Agreement”) govern the access and use by any person (“you”, “your”) of the website, services and the Bulletin Board operated by Abundance Investment Ltd (“we”, “us”, “our”) at www.abundanceinvestment.com (“the Service”) and the basis on which the Client Money Service Provider operates the Cash Account.
-Further regulatory information about Abundance Investment Ltd (trading as “Abundance” and “Abundance Investment”) and the Client Money Service Provider is provided in Clause 36.
+These terms and conditions (“this Agreement”) govern the access and use by any person (“you”, “your”) of (i) the website, services and the Marketplace operated by Abundance Investment Ltd (“we”, “us”, “our”) at www.abundanceinvestment.com (“the Online Service”); (ii) the paper-based service enabling you to subscribe for and hold investments through a paper-based process (“Paper-based Service”).
+Further regulatory information about Abundance Investment Ltd (trading as “Abundance” and “Abundance Investment”) is provided in Clause 35.

-This Agreement comes into force when you click on the acceptance button when applying to become a Member in the application section of the Service (or you accept an offline copy of these terms to our satisfaction).
-The Agreement shall continue until it is cancelled in accordance with Clauses 5 or 8.5, or it is terminated in accordance with Clause 22.
+This Agreement comes into force when you click on the acceptance button when applying to become a Member in the application section of the Online Service (or you accept an offline copy of these terms to our satisfaction).
+The Agreement shall continue until it is cancelled in accordance with Clauses 5 or 6, or it is terminated in accordance with Clause 23.

 For the purposes of the FCA Rules, the Agreement constitutes our Client Agreement with you.

-It is important that you understand this Agreement as your use of many parts of this Service is conditional on your acceptance of it.
-We will regard only this Agreement as setting out all the terms agreed between you and us and the Client Money Services Provider with respect to your use of the Service.
-If you do not agree to this Agreement please do not make any further use of this Service.
+It is important that you understand this Agreement as your use of many parts of the Services (as defined in Clause 2) are conditional on your acceptance of it.
+We will regard only this Agreement as setting out all the terms agreed between you and us with respect to your use of the Services.
+If you do not agree to this Agreement please do not make any further use of the Services.
 Please contact us at firstname.lastname@example.org if you have any questions about this Agreement and we will try to get back to you within 3 working days.

 If you wish to invest through an individual savings account, you will also need to agree to the Abundance ISA Terms and Conditions.